yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/enrollment-ios.md

 >
 > This feature is only used if you enroll in a payment method that executes deep links.
 If you are not enrolling in a payment method that executes deep links, you can ignore Step 3.

-If you use a payment method that requires a deep link to return to your app, use the method described in the following code block to obtain the enrollment status in your AppDelegate.
+If you use a payment method that requires a deep link to return to your app, use the method described in the following code block to obtain the enrollment status in your `AppDelegate`.
 The `url.scheme` should be the same as the `callback_url` used when creating the `customer_session`.

 ```swift
 func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool {